matan23/MTJSocketStore/README.md

 # MTJSocketStore

 # Intro
-SocketStore goal is to provide a template architecture for networked application, it provides a facade that rely on several dependencies that can be injected to the store.
+SocketStore goal is to provide a template (and later on a  framework) architecture for networked application, it is a facade object that provides APIs for CRUD as well as a connected DataSource which is synced with the cloud.
+The facade object rely on several dependencies that can be injected to it.
 For now I have included concrete implementations of the clients that use https://layer.com. see #Architecture

 ## Work In Progress, TODOs:
 - **Reachability**, /!\ current store crashes (yes.) and do not work when connection is down /!\